RomDeffayet/Bipedal_robot_walk/README.md

 ## License

-This project is under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details
+This project is under the GNU General Public License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements